MercierCharles/MercierCharles.github.io/research.md

 We found that mid-sized clusters specifically **Reddit Meta and Drama (Cluster 1)** often act as "Vectors".
 They do not originate the hate, but they import memes and language from the Kill Zone and sanitize them for the mainstream.

-**The Strategy:** To stop the spread, we don't just police the source (Red nodes) or protect the victims (Green nodes). **We cut the bridges.** By strictly moderating crossposts passing through "Vector" communities, we break the chain of transmission ($R_0$) before it reaches the healthy viral clusters.
+**The Strategy:** To stop the spread, we don't just police the source (Red nodes) or protect the victims (Green nodes).
+We do it by strictly moderating posts passing through "Vector" communities, we break the chain of transmission ($R_0$) before it reaches the healthy viral clusters.

 ## 8. Some good news: metrics over time